Writing for the Web

 - Friendly and engaging.
 The content’s tone and writing style should be personal, casual, and conversational.
 Use the active voice, personal pronouns, and strong action verbs.
 Remember: the website is our marketing tool.

 - Concise.
 Keep it simple.
-Summarize key points and omit unnecessary words; users do not like to sift through information on the web.
+Summarize key points and omit unnecessary words.
 Cut, cut, and cut again!